 Gently fold 3 finely chopped Thin MInts cookies into the whipped cream and continue to stir gently until all of the crumbs are evenly distributed throughout the cream.

-Heap whipped cream on top of the chilled Thin Mint pie and artfully arrange the remaining 10 Thin Mints cookies on top before serving.
+Heap whipped cream on top of the chilled Thin Mints pie and artfully arrange the remaining 10 Thin Mints cookies on top before serving.

 Slice and serve immediately or refrigerate.